 Patients described high levels of satisfaction with the responsive service provided by the practice.
-However, some patients commented on the practice being hot and stuffy particularly in the summer.

 The practice had an efficient appointment system to respond to patients' needs.
 Several patients commented on the ease of getting an appointment that suited their needs.
+Particular comments we received were staff are always amenable and they go above and beyond to ensure a swift service.
 Staff told us that patients who requested an urgent appointment were seen the same day.
 Patients told us they had enough time during their appointment and did not feel rushed.
 Appointments ran smoothly on the day of the inspection and patients were not kept waiting.
 Each dentist made emergency appointment slots available each day or patients could come and sit and wait to be seen.

-Staff told us that they currently had some patients for whom they needed to make adjustments to enable them to receive treatment.
-This included making ground floor treatment rooms available.
-There were alternative arrangements available for patients who could not physically access the building.
+Staff told us that there were some patients for whom it was necessary to make adjustments to enable them to receive treatment.
+To meet the needs of those particular patients the practice had a ground floor treatment room available.

-Staff told us that they texted patients who had signed up for the service 24 and 48 hours before an appointment was due.
-Following the appointment patients were also texted a satisfaction survey.
+Staff told us that they texted patients who had signed up for the service 48 hours before an appointment was due.